Wilfred/difftastic/README.md

 level of support, but having the test case makes it more likely that I want to tinker with it.

 ## Frequently asked questions

-### Isn't there already a Swift grammar?
-Why did you create another one?

-There is a Swift grammar that lives under the `tree-sitter` org, but it doesn't have a `LICENSE` file.
-Since it's not licensed, I would have to be cautious about using it myself.
-I actually haven't looked at the code itself, or the repository much at all, since I want to avoid potential licensing issues with this parser.
-A brief scan of the Github issues tells me it's also not quite complete, but I haven't done a deep dive to see whether it's more complete than this one.

-I created this parser to learn how to use tree-sitter.
-Looking at the landscape, it seemed like it might be useful to others, so I decided to publish it.
-Since this has a permissive license, it seems like a good path forward for anyone else whose needs are similar to my own.

-### If this isn't a fork of the existing Swift grammar, what is it based on?

-A lot of specific features were based off of the [Kotlin language grammar](https://github.com/fwcd/tree-sitter-kotlin), since the two have many cosmetic similarities.
-For instance, both languages have trailing closure syntax.
-Some parts also come from the [Rust grammar](https://github.com/tree-sitter/tree-sitter-rust), which this grammar should probably copy more of.

-### Why is this `experimental`?
-What's experimental about it?

-That's a question that remains to be answered.
-If this grammar doesn't get used much, it will probably be experimental forever.
-If there's interest in it, hopefully others are willing to help define what it would take to make this not "experimental".
-Reaching a point where we can offer some stability guarantees is probably a good first step.

-### What stability guarantees do you offer?

-Currently none.
-It seems prudent that someday, the grammar would be versioned and any removal or changes to nodes would be considered a breaking change, and accompanied by a major version bump.
-Right now, this is not the place to go for stability unless you pin an exact commit hash.

 ### Where is your `parser.c`?